laravel/docs/configuration.md

 To obtain an instance of the application, resolve the `Illuminate\Contracts\Foundation\Application` contract via the [service container](/docs/master/container).
 Of course, if you are within a [service provider](/docs/master/providers), the application instance is available via the `$this->app` instance variable.

+An application instance may also be accessed via the `app` helper of the `App` facade:

+	$environment = app()->environment();

+	$environment = App::environment();

 <a name="maintenance-mode"></a>
 ## Maintenance Mode

-When your application is in maintenance mode, a custom view will be displayed for all routes into your application.
+When your application is in maintenance mode, a custom view will be displayed for all requests into your application.
 This makes it easy to "disable" your application while it is updating or when you are performing maintenance.
 A maintenance mode check is included in the default middleware stack for your application.
 If the application is in maintenance mode, an `HttpException` will be thrown with a status code of 503.

 To enable maintenance mode, simply execute the `down` Artisan command: